 - CHEE 910-Thesis (5 units)

-- CHEE 696A-Departmental Seminar (4 units)
+- CHEE 696A-Departmental Seminar (4 units) \

 - Approved electives (9 units)

 In this option, the student will develop a research project leading to the MS thesis.
-Upon the completion and successful approval of the MS thesis research by the thesis committee, the candidate is to submit to a Final Oral Defense Examination (see Section 4.2.5 herein).
-A copy of the signed cover page of the research document must be submitted to the GSC.
-The examination focuses on the research.
-The examining committee will consist of the MS Thesis Committee (see Section 4.2.5 herein).
+Upon the completion and successful approval of the MS thesis research by the student's thesis committee, the candidate is to submit to a final oral defense examination (see Section 4.2.5 herein).
+A copy of the signed approval page of the research document must be submitted to the graduate program coordinator for archiving with the department.
+The examination focuses on the student's research.
+The examining committee will consist of the MS thesis committee (see Section 4.2.5 herein).
 All members of the committee must be present during the examination while the presence of additional committee members is optional.
 Note that the MS thesis must be archived.